-Using a buck’s scrapes as the focal point to get close enough for a bow-shot is a proven tactic from late September through December.
-However without the use of a trail camera or a Magnum Scrape Dripper it might be difficult to determine when a scrape is being hit.
-A good number of scrapes are made and seldom freshened again, and a good majority of scrapes are made nocturnally.
+Using a buck’s scrapes as the focal points to get close enough for a bowshot is a proven tactic from late September through December, or later throughout the Deep South.
+However, without the use of a trail camera or a Magnum Scrape Dripper it might be difficult to determine when a scrape is being hit.
+A good number of scrapes are made and seldom freshened again, and a good majority are made and/or visited after dark.
 Knowing which scrape areas to target and when to strike are keys to hunting scrapes effectively.

-Once I find the area, I search out the same type of tree with the same height overhanging branch (licking branch) that the buck originally approved of.
-This interaction branch is usually about five to six feet off of the ground.
-Try to duplicate the variables that the specific buck you're after preferred—the height of the branch, the same type of tree, etc. You can actually use the buck’s existing scrapes—in the whitetail world the same scrape may be utilized by many different bucks.
-However, more often then not I’ll make my own scrape, trying to copy the specifics found with the buck’s existing scrapes.
+Once you find an area, search out the same type of tree with the same height overhanging branch (licking branch) that the buck originally approved used.
+As said, this interaction branch is usually about five to six feet off of the ground.
+Try to duplicate the variables that the specific buck you're after preferred—the height of the branch, the same type of tree, etc. You can actually use the buck’s existing scrapes—in the whitetails' world the same scrape may be utilized by many different bucks.
+However, more often than not, I’ll make my own scrape, trying to copy the specifics found with the buck’s already existing scrape(s).

 Timing is critical for mock scrapes to work consistently.
 In the Midwest I seem to have my best luck from the second week of October through the first week of November, and then again after Thanksgiving and into the first part of December.
 When the bucks are actively chasing and breeding, mock scrapes are probably not your best tactic.
-You want the bucks to be actively protecting breeding territory.
+You want the bucks to be actively protecting territory.

 Don't expect your exact mock scrape(s) to necessarily get hit.
 Sometimes they may interact directly with your creation, sometimes they don’t.
 However, my goals are to simply draw them to the area during legal shooting light and hold them there for a longer period of time; I don’t care if they touch my mock scrape as long as I get the shot.